suhank/zea-engine/docs/api/Math/Box3.md

 <a name="Box3+toMat4"></a>

 ### toMat4
 Converts this Box3 to a Mat4 (a 4x4 matrix).
+The returned mat4 would transform a unit cube into the shape of the Bounding box.

 **Returns**: <code>[Mat4](api/Math\Mat4.md)</code> - - Returns a new Mat4.